 Feilden Fowles is a leading, London-based architecture practice specialising in Arts & Culture, Education, Workplace, Heritage and Residential commissions.
 The practice was established by Fergus Feilden and Edmund Fowles in 2009 and was named BD’s ‘Young Architect of the Year’ in 2016.

-The practice has won numerous awards including three RIBA Awards, Civic Trust and RICS Community Benefit Awards among others.
+The practice has won numerous awards including RIBA, Civic Trust and RICS Community Benefit Awards among others.
+The Weston, a new gallery and visitor centre at Yorkshire Sculpture Park, has been shortlisted for the 2019 RIBA Stirling Prize.
 Our work has been widely published and we have grown a reputation for delivering exemplary projects in highly sensitive and challenging historic settings.

 Shortlisted for National Railway Museum competition

 We are thrilled to be shortlisted for the National Railway Museum Central Hall design competition at York.
 The project is for a 4,500 sqm Central Hall to bridge between the museum’s two main halls and integrate the museum as a whole.
 From an open international competition of 76 teams from 19 countries, we are now working in a shortlist of five, with the winner announced in March 2020.
 It’s going to be an exciting three months!
 Full details of the competition can be found here.